infracost/docs/docs/getting_started.md

 - `diff`: show diff of monthly costs between current and planned state

 If your repo has **multiple Terraform projects or workspaces**, use an Infracost [config file](/docs/multi_project/config_file) to define them; their results will be combined into the same breakdown or diff output.

-As mentioned in our [FAQ](/docs/faq), no cloud credentials or secrets are sent to the Cloud Pricing API.
-Infracost does not make any changes to your Terraform state or cloud resources.

 ### Option 1: Terraform directory